-Louisburg College students may check books out of the library using a Louisburg Student ID card.
-Books are checked out for two weeks, and five books can be checked out at a time.
-Books can be renewed for additional two week periods.
-Renew books at the Circulation desk or call the library to renew over the phone.
+Louisburg College students may check up to five books out of the library for two weeks using a Louisburg College student ID card.
+Students may renew books for additional two-week periods at the circulation desk or call the library to renew over the phone.
 All books are due before final exams.
-Students are billed for the replacement cost of lost books, plus a $10 processing fee per book.
-During the last week of each semester, student accounts are forwarded to the Business Office for collection.
+The library bills students for the replacement cost of lost books, plus a $10 processing fee per book.
+During the last week of each semester, the Financial Services Office receives information concerning the collection of library fees.

 Overdue fines are 10 cents per day, per book.
-The library's online circulation system automatically generates overdue notices to remind patrons of material that has not been returned by the due date.
-Subsequent reminder notices are sent to remind students to return overdue material.
-Most of these notices are sent via email.
+The library's online circulation system automatically generates overdue notices and subsequent reminder notices to prompt patrons to return materials by the due date.
+Students receive most of these notices via email.

 Reserve materials are books, homework reviews, practice tests, or periodical articles that instructors have assigned for use by an entire class.
-Most of these materials may be used only in the library.
-All reserves are kept at the circulation desk.
-Students can check out reserve materials and return reserve materials at the circulation desk.
+Students may use most of these materials in the library only.
+The library keeps reserved materials at the circulation desk where students may check out and return them.

-If the Library does not own the book you need, we can order it for you through our Interlibrary Loan Service.
-To request an interlibrary loan, email the author, title, and your contact information to our Circulation Desk.
-Interlibrary loan requests can also be made by completing a request form in person at the Circulation Desk in the Library.
-Please ask a librarian for assistance.
+If the library does not own a needed book, the librarian will order it for students through our interlibrary loan service.
+To request an interlibrary loan, students may send an email containing the author and title, along with their contact information, to our Circulation Desk or complete a request form in person at the circulation desk in the library.
+Students may ask a librarian for assistance with this process.
 Most interlibrary loan items arrive within two weeks.
-A notification will be sent via e-mail when the item arrives and can be picked up at the Circulation Desk in the library.
+The library will notify the student via e-mail when the items arrive and are ready for pick-up at the circulation desk.

-Staff at the Circulation Desk and the Reference Desk are always ready to provide brief one-on-one instruction in the use of databases and can suggest which ones to search for information on your topic.
+Staff at the circulation desk and the reference desk are always ready to provide brief one-on-one instruction in the use of databases and can offer suggestions for specific topics.
 For more in-depth instruction, please schedule an individual appointment by emailing the Instruction/Reference Librarian.
-Several resources and databases are available for your use on campus 24/7.
-When off-campus, all databases can be accessed remotely with a password, which can be found on your college portal.
-You can also get assistance with any of the online resources by asking a librarian.
-We are glad to assist you and can answer questions about any other library services and facilities.
+Several resources and databases are available for student use on campus 24/7.
+When off-campus, students can access all databases remotely with a password, which is located in their college portal.
+Students can also get assistance with online resources by asking a librarian.
+Librarians are glad to assist students and answer questions about any library service and facility.

 Printing, Copying, and Faxing

-There is a printer and a photocopier machine located in front of the Library computer lab.
-All library computers print to that main printer.
+A printer and photocopier are located in front of the library computer lab.
+All library computers send printing to the main printer.
 There is no charge for printing college-related material.
-Ask any of the library staff for assistance.
+Library staff is there to assist students.